 PRO: Domains #

-All features described in this page are part of the Professional Edition.
+All features described on this page are part of the Professional Edition.

-While in beta, you can enable the Professional Edition by creating an empty
+While in beta, you can enable the Professional Edition by creating an account and downloading a license from https://portal.sqldsc.com.

 Domain Targets #